 - By ignoring というものだ to yū mono da 'It is that...' and translating のではないか no de wa nai ka 'could it be that' as 'I fear' (in line with the English tendency to put expressions of personal emotion at the start of the sentence), the awkward split into two sentences is transformed into normal English.

 Ishigami then uses a classic formulation: express confidence in the other person, and then threaten what will happen if they actually turn out to be guilty.

 - 信じている shinjite iru 'I believe that (absolutely not)' is translated as 'Now, I know with all my heart that'.

-- そんな事は絶対にない sonna koto wa zettai ni nai 'such a thing would absolutely not be' is also rendered in exaggerated style as 'you would never do such a thing', amplifying Ishigami's angst over her possibility 'infidelity'. もしそうなら moshi sō nara 'if it were so' is translated as 'if you ever did', again expressing personal vulnerability at the possibility of betrayal.
+- そんな事は絶対にない sonna koto wa zettai ni nai 'such a thing would absolutely not be' is also rendered in exaggerated style as 'you would never do such a thing', amplifying Ishigami's angst over her possible 'infidelity'. もしそうなら moshi sō nara 'if it were so' is translated as 'if you ever did', again expressing personal vulnerability at the possibility of betrayal.

 Ishigami then explains why he may not be able to forgive:

 - The reason he gives, なぜなら私だけが貴女の味方だ naze nara watashi dake ga anata no mikata da 'that's because only I am your ally', splits the sentence in the style of student translationese.
-What is worse, it also makes no logical sense.
+What is worse, it makes no logical sense.
 Confronted with this, the translator:

 - Fixes the awkward construction by removing なぜなら naze nara 'that's why'.